HuangGahow/Trading-Support-Tools/README.md

 # Trading-Support-Tools

-Some basic automational tools for generating confirmation letter and unwind details in FICC Derivatives Trading.
+Some basic automational tools for generating confirmation letter and unwind details in FICC Derivatives Trading Internship.

 You could use Pyinstaller to transform .py to exe.